When ovarian cancer becomes resistant to platinum-based therapy,

 From scientists and oncologists researching why chemotherapy may not be fully working, to the advice of other patients and the help of your loved ones, there is a large community to support you.

-There are also things within your control, like mindset and lifestyle, that can help you better manage platinum-resistant ovarian cancer.
+There are also things within your control, like mindset and lifestyle, that can help you better manage life with platinum-resistant ovarian cancer.

 Illuminations from women like you